 Endometriosis is a gynecological condition that causes pelvic pain and abnormal bleeding.
 It’s a common health issue, affecting more than 11% of people of childbearing age in the United States.
-Carlos Rodriguez Ortiz MD, PA, and his experienced team in Miami and Hialeah, Florida, specialize in diagnosing and treating endometriosis.
+Carlos Rodriguez Ortiz MD, PA, and his experienced team in Miami and Hialeah, HCA Florida Kendall Regional Hospital, specialize in diagnosing and treating endometriosis.
 To receive expert care from a supportive and attentive team, call the office nearest you or schedule an appointment online today.

 Endometriosis is a condition in which endometrial tissue grows outside the uterus.
 Every month, endometrial tissue grows along the wall of your uterus in anticipation of pregnancy.
 When you don’t get pregnant, your body sheds the tissue through menstruation.

 With endometriosis, you may have endometrial-like growths on your ovaries, fallopian tubes, or the outer lining of your uterus.
 The displaced tissue may also grow on your bowel or other organs in the pelvic area.

 Like the lining of your uterus, the endometrial-like tissue grows and sheds in tune with your menstrual cycle.
 However, the tissue has nowhere to go, causing inflammation and scarring in the pelvic area.

 Pelvic pain is the most common symptom of endometriosis.
 You may have severe pain during your period or all the time.
 Other symptoms include: